 Oral Flea Treatments

 Oral flea treatments are tablets or small chews which you can feed to your pet.
-They work by transferring pesticide into your pet’s bloodstream.
+They work by transferring pesticides into your pet’s bloodstream.
 They are harmless for you and your pet but when fleas decide to have their next meal they will be killed.

 The beauty of this is that the pesticides are safely contained in your pet’s bloodstream, so your child will not be exposed.